venkat-401/next-product-site/docs/devops/index.md

 and uploads the Snyk Report

 Considerations
-Snyk Test will scan for vulnerabilities in dependencies and configuration files.
+Snyk Test will scan for vulnerabilities in dependencies and configuration files .